U.S. sails warship near Taiwan a week ahead of presidential inauguration

 Last Friday, Taiwan said a Chinese air force Y-8 aircraft had briefly crossed into Taiwan's Air Defence Identification Zone, prompting Taiwan jets to warn it to leave.
 China operates the Y-8 both as a transport and early warning and electronic warfare aircraft.

 Taiwan has denounced the Chinese drills as attempts at intimidation and has told Beijing it should focus its efforts on fighting the coronavirus rather than menacing the island.
-China considers Tsai to be a separatist, charges she strongly denies.
+China considers Tsai to be a separatist, an accusation she strongly denies.

 Late next week, China will open its delayed annual meeting of parliament, where it is expected to release its defence budget for the year, a number closely watched around the region as President Xi Jinping oversees a military modernisation plan.